Germany and India - Celebrating 60 Years of Diplomatic Relations

 Our political relations have grown significantly in recent years.
 In May 2000, at the dawn of the new millennium, both countries adopted the ‘Agenda for the Indo-German Partnership in the 21st Century’.
 The Agenda agreed for our heads of government to meet regularly, and foreign ministers to endeavour to meet every year.
 These interactions usually take place along with high-profile delegations from both sides.

-On 23 April, 2006 a ‘Joint Declaration’ emphasising our strategic partnership was signed by Federal Chancellor Angela Merkel and Indian Prime Minister Manmohan Singh.
+On 23 April, 2006 a ‘Joint Declaration’ emphasising our strategic partnership was signed by Federal Chancellor Angela Merkel and then Indian Prime Minister Manmohan Singh.
 It turned the focus of our future cooperation onto the fields of energy, science and technology, and defence.
 A similar Declaration, signed during Chancellor Merkel’s visit to India on 31 October, 2007, noted the substantial progress made in Indo-German relations and set ambitious goals for their development in the future.

 In 2010, then German President Köhler came to Delhi, Pune and Mumbai on a five day State Visit.
 In Delhi, he had political talks with his Indian counterpart Pratibha Devisingh Patil, Prime Minister Singh, Foreign Minister S M Krishna and Vice-President Hamid Ansari.
 He also met Mrs. Sonia Gandhi, chairperson of the UPA—India’s ruling coalition, and Mrs. Sushma Swaraj, leader of the opposition in the Lok Sabha.
 During his visit, former President Köhler inaugurated the Indo-German Max Planck Centre at IIT Delhi.
 In Pune and Mumbai he discussed economic issues with industry representatives.